lingxz/lightbending/report/outline.md

 Describe the problem

 Overview of the literature, starting with Rindler and Ishak's paper.
+Outline the main points of disagreement (comoving observers as opposed to static, observable quantities, whether the effect is already accounted for).

 Point out other work done on the Swiss Cheese (Kantowski, analytical) and also other numerical work that used a different metric (Aghili, Effect of Accelerated Global Expansion on Bending of Light, used a McVittie metric).

 Talk about the metric, Einstein field equations, and how light path follows the null geodesic.